OpenNebula/docs/source/administration/virtualization/vcenterg.rst

 .. note:: If you are running Sunstone using nginx/apache you will have to forward the following headers to be able to interact with vCenter, HTTP_X_VCENTER_USER, HTTP_X_VCENTER_PASSWORD and HTTP_X_VCENTER_HOST.
 For example in nginx you have to add the following attrs to the server section of your nginx file (underscores_in_headers on; proxy_pass_request_headers on;)

+**Step 5: Defining vCenter datastores**

+vCenter datastores can be represented in OpenNebula to achieve the following VM operations:

+  - Choose a different

+For more information on how to create the OpenNebula representations of vCenter datastores, please check the :ref:`vCenter datastore guide <vcenter_ds>`.

 Usage
 =====